 With over 500k recruiters on the platform wanting to connect with your students, managing employers and job postings can be a lot of work.
-Follow this system setup checklist and these best practices on managing workflows to make sure students are having access to great opportunities!
+Follow this system setup checklist and check out our best practices on managing workflows to make sure students are having access to great opportunities!

 Click your name > “School Settings” > Choose “Employer Approval Preferences”’

-Here you will set the default roles that employers will have after they have been approved by your office.
-Click here for more information and guidance on employer approval preferences.
+Here you will set the default roles that employers will have after they have been approved by your office, which can save a lot of time cumulatively when processing requests.
+School Settings: Default Employer Approval Preferences has more information and guidance on employer approval preferences.

 Best Practice: We highly recommend setting preferences to:

 - Post Events

 Best Practice: We also recommend using Auto Approve Jobs for your trusted employers to cut down your workload.